Penal labour: Germany

 Before 1970, there were five kinds of confinement in Germany.
 They were Zuchthaus (hard labor prison), Gefängnis (prison), Einschließung (jail), Arbeitshaus (workhouse), and Haft (custody).
 A Zuchthaus was a prison of physically exerting hard labor, such as breaking rocks, where prisoners had to work, even to the point of collapse.
-This was repealed by the Große Strafrechtsreform ("Great Panel Law Reform") of the West German penal code, which came into force on April 1, 1970.
+This was repealed by the Große Strafrechtsreform ("Great Panel Law Reform") of the West German penal code, which came into force on 1 April 1970.
 Today, a Gefängnis is known as a Justizvollzugsanstalt, or "Justice Enforcement Facility".

 India

-Only convicts sentenced to "rigorous imprisonment" have to undertake work during their prison term.
-A 2011 Hindustan Times article reported that 99% of convicts that receive such sentences rarely undertake work because most prisons in India do not have sufficient demand for prison labour.
+Only convicts sentenced to "rigorous imprisonment" have to undertake rigorous work during their prison term.
+A 2011 Hindustan Times article reported that 99% of convicts that receive such sentences rarely undertake "rigorous" work because most prisons in India do not have sufficient demand for prison labour.
 In the Indian Penal Code prior to 1949, many sections prescribed penal servitude for life as a viable punishment.
 This was removed by Act No. XVII of 1949, known as the Criminal Law (Removal of Racial Discriminations) Act, 1949.